Tool #1

 Close the (kitchen) door on it.

-• Set some limits and make a rule that once the dinner dishes are washed, there is no going back in the kitchen.
+- Set some limits and make a rule that once the dinner dishes are cleared, there is no going back in the kitchen.
 Not only will this stop any before bed binging or mindless munching, it will also give your body time to digest your food before bed allowing you to fall sleep more easily and to sleep much better throughout the night.

-• Go one step further and make a sign that says “NO ENTRY” and after those dishes are done stick it on your fridge or pantry… or both!
-This will stop any sneaky wandering hand that you sometimes just can’t control.
-This will also instil good habits in to any older kidlets, in a fun way!
+- Go one step further and make a sign that says “NO ENTRY” and after those dishes are done stick it on your fridge or pantry… or both!
+A visual reminder can be the nudge you need to keep those wandering hands in check and stop mindless snacking before it starts.

-• This is the oldest trick in the book and you know what they say about the oldies being the goodies.
+- This is the oldest trick in the book and you know what they say about the oldies being the goodies.
 After dinner – brush your teeth.
 Yes it is as simple as that.
-The chances of you reaching for anything sweet, savoury or otherwise naughty after that are unlikely.
+The chances of you reaching for anything sweet, savoury or otherwise after that are unlikely.

 If you must..